Giannis-Alamanos/ORB-LINE-SLAM/README.md

 **Authors:** Ioannis Alamanos, Georgios Thanellas, Costas Tzafestas.

 ORB-LINE-SLAM is a **Visual SLAM** library for **Stereo Cameras** which is able to function either by combining point and line features or by using line features exclusively.
 We provide examples to run ORB-LINE-SLAM in the [EuRoC dataset](http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) and in the [UMA dataset](http://mapir.isa.uma.es/mapirwebsite/index.php/mapir-downloads/291-uma-visual-inertial-dataset.html).
-The system is also able to operate in real-time using **ROS**.
+The system is also able to run in real-time using **ROS**.

 This software is based on [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) developed by Carlos Campos, Richard Elvira, Juan J. Gómez Rodríguez, [José M. M. Montiel](http://webdiis.unizar.es/~josemari/), [Juan D. Tardos](http://webdiis.unizar.es/~jdtardos/).